DucAnhNTT/azure-data-pipeline-sales/2 - Azure DataFactory/README.md

 ![](./image/auto-resolve-integration.png)

 Create new Integration Runtime which we will need to connect to our on-prem SQL Server database.
 New->Azure, Self-hosted -> Self-hosted -> Type the name and create.
-After that you will have something similar to this
+After that you will have something similar to this.
 ![Alt text](image/integration-runtime.png)

 I really recommend to choose the Option 1, then you click install and wait for it, it will automatically connect your local pc to the Cloud enviroment.
 Kinda amazing right?.
 Mine connect through VPN so it have a little bit of limited bandwidth but It's not the matter let's go ahead!